 - The first step is to narrow down the data source and target system.

-- Next, choose tables and columns that are to be copied from the source.
+- Next, choose tables and columns to be copied from the source.

 - Then, identify how frequently updates need to be made.

-- Now select a data replication technique (either full, partial, or log-based).
+- Select a data replication technique (either full, partial, or log-based).

-- Next, write custom code or use enterprise data replication software to perform the process.
+- Next, write custom code or use enterprise-grade software to perform the process.

-- Lastly, closely monitor how the data is being extracted, filtered, transformed, and loaded to ensure quality.
+- Lastly, closely monitor how the data is extracted, filtered, transformed, and loaded to ensure quality.

 Understanding and Selecting Data Replication Tools